-The D'Youville College Archives document the history and evolution of the College through records, historical documents, publications, artifacts, and other materials.
+The D'Youville Archives document the history and evolution of the institution through records, historical documents, publications, artifacts, and other materials.

-The D’Youville College Archives contain the institutional records and historical materials of D’Youville, and document the history and evolution of the College from 1908 to the present.
-Materials in the collection include administrative records, college publications, audio-visual materials, photographs, artifacts, and rare books.
+The D’Youville Archives contain the institutional records and historical materials of D’Youville, and document the history and evolution of the institution from 1908 to the present.
+Materials in the collection include administrative records, publications, audio-visual materials, photographs, artifacts, and rare books.

 If you have questions about the archives collection, or would like to inquire about making a donation, contact the Archives at 716-829-8155.

 The archives are located on the third floor of The Montante Family Library.
 The Library is between Fargo and West Avenues; see Building 6 on the campus map.